innovationOUtside/tm129-robotics2020/content/00_READ_ME_FIRST/Section_00_05_Accessing_RoboLab.md

 - by issuing commands on the command line from a terminal / command prompt __[CURRENTLY RECOMMENDED ROUTE]__;
 - using a Docker container management application suchs as *ContainDS*.

+From a command prompt / terminal, run the command `docker pull ousefuldemos/tm129-robotics2020:latest` to pull down the Docker container image from Docker Hub.
+If you have previously downloaded the image, this will downloaded any updated version of it.

 #### Running an Open Computing Lab Environment from the Command Line